tgriesser/checkit/README.md

 ### 0.6.0

-- No longer subclass the native Error object
+- No longer subclasses the native Error object, stack traces were useless anyway
-- ...WIP...
+- Separate codepath for server (bluebird) and client (when.js)

 ### 0.5.1